ukautz/clif/README.md

 ##### Flags

 There is a special kind of option, which does not expect a parameter: the flag.
+As options, their position is arbitrary.

 ``` go
 flag := clif.NewOption("my-flag", "f", "Something ..", "", false, false).IsFlag()